teddyhwang/cheetah/README.md

 - requirejs
 - jQuery
 - Modernizr
+- Handlebars
 - Underscore
 - Backbone
 - Bootstrap

 ## Commands

-The project comes with a basic make file.
+The project comes with some basic terminal commands.
 Commands include:

 - `make compile` - compiles and minifies all assets (compiles LESS and minifies CSS and JS files)